 Updating the input data

-Sometimes the best way to get control is by editing the input data to completely restrict what FOND can do and make sure it has the most up to date information.
-This is described further in the articles about editing address, underground or aerial data.
+Sometimes the best way to get control is by editing the input data to completely restrict what FOND can do.
+As an example, the best way to avoid a path may be to remove the option from the network entirely by deleting it.